derricks/hirsute/manual.md

 Hirsute: The Manual
 ===================

 Hirsute is a Ruby DSL for defining rules that yield fake data sets.
-You can use these fake data sets for examples in an application, testing code against a "normal" (versus dev) database, or for generating data sets that can be used for load testing an application.
+You can use these fake data sets for examples in an application, testing code against a "normal" (versus cluttered and nonsensical dev) database, or for generating data sets that can be used for load testing an application.

 Usage
 -----